 As soon as you step foot onto the grounds of Terra Verde, you’ll know you are visiting a special school.
 We absolutely love our 61-acre campus located in Norman, Oklahoma.
 We use our natural setting as a springboard for our unique environmental education program.
 Our campus consists of a pond, three school buildings, large athletics field, a giant hill-slide, a natural playground, chicken coops, organic gardens with drip watering systems, an orchard, many native trees and plants, and a composting station.
-In 2019 we are excited to open our new 19433 sq ft gymcafetorium on campus.
+In 2019 we opened our new 19433 sq ft gymcafetorium on campus.

 The pond, gardens, and woodlands provide ample opportunities for nature-based learning.
 We build a love of nature in our students by taking our learning outdoors as much as possible.
 Walking around our campus, you’ll often find reading, writing, and math lessons taking place outdoors in the fresh air and sunshine.
 In 2015, our students and parents completed a construction project culminating in a beautiful outdoor classroom.
 They collaborated to build a covered bridge, classroom seating, teepee, birdhouses, and even a fairy house.